borisBarac/local-ai-trascriber/readme.md

 ### Frontend

-- Open `app.index.html` in your browser, or deploy using the provided Dockerfile in `infra/Dockerfile.frontend`.
+- Open `app.index.html` in your browser, or deploy using the provided Dockerfile at `infra/Dockerfile.frontend`.

 ### Running Tests